OTA

 ../../../../_images/user_data_Flash_layout_config.png

-Configure Flash Layout and generate Bank0 OTA Header file
+Flash layout config and generate OTA Header – User Data upgrade

 Note

-The flash map.ini generated here needs to be consistent with the flash map.ini used in the MP stage.
+The flash map.ini generated here needs to be consistent with the flash map.ini used internally within the SoC..

 1. Select ForOTA option.